Graded multiplicity in harmonic polynomials from the Vinberg setting: Introduction

-These polynomials extract deep information in representation theory.
+In the case addressed by Kostant, $V = \mathfrak{g}$, these polynomials extract deep information in representation theory.
 For starters, they are Kazhdan-Lusztig polynomials for the affine Weyl group \cite{K82}.
 Outside of Kostant's setting, very little is known about them.

-In the case that $\fg$ is of Lie type A, then $p_\la(q)$ was studied by Richard Stanley in \cite{S84}.
+In the case that $\mathfrak{g}$ is of Lie type A, then $p_\mu (q)$ was studied by Stanley in \cite{S84}.
 Later on, connections with Hall-Littlewood polynomials were made \cite{M95}.
 Even combinatorial interpretations for their coefficients are known.
 An alternating sum formula was found by Hesselink in \cite{H80}.

-Then, in 1971, Kostant and Rallis obtained a generalization to the symmetric space setting in \cite{KR71}.
-The Kostant-Rallis setting applies to each symmetric pair $(G,K)$.
+In 1971, Kostant and Rallis obtained a generalization applying to symmetric pairs $(G,K)$ \cite{KR71}.
 That is, $K$ is the fixed point set of a regular involution on a connected reductive group $G$.
 A natural way to generalize is to consider $K$ that are fixed by automorphisms of order larger than two.
 Exactly this was done by Vinberg in his 1976 theory of $\theta$-groups, published as \emph{The Weyl group of a graded Lie algebra} \cite{V76}.
 Since then, an enormous amount of work has been done on $\theta$-groups, but the analog of the graded structure of harmonic polynomials still does not exist.
-Taking $\theta:G \rightarrow G$ to be the identity automorphism on $G=SO_3(\R)$ we have $K=G$ acting on its Lie algebra $\mathfrak{g} \cong \R^3$ and we recover the spherical harmonics example.
+Taking $\theta:G \rightarrow G$ to be the identity automorphism on $G=SO_3$ we have $K=G$ acting on its Lie algebra $\mathfrak{g} \cong \R^3$ and recover the spherical harmonics example.